-Tony Ricciardi in addition to serving for many years as a BMRG Director also has a long history of service in Local government with seventeen years as an Isis Shire Councillor and post amalgamation was elected seven years ago to the Bundaberg Regional Council and for the last four years he has been Deputy Mayor.
-He is also a third generation cane farmer and has also diversified into other crops including avocados and peanuts.
+In addition to serving for many years as a BMRG Director, Tony also has a long history of service in Local government.
+He served for seventeen years as an Isis Shire Councillor and post amalgamation, another seven years as a Bundaberg City Councilor.
+Tony is also a third generation cane farmer and has diversified into other crops including avocados and peanuts.
 His wealth of Local government experience, rural farming skills and previous experience as a Board member make him the ideal person to take up the role of Chair of BMRG.

 Elizabeth (Beth) Shanks operates two grazing properties with her husband Ross in the South Burnett.
 Her passion for natural resource management began when she worked to preserve habitat for the vulnerable Brush Tailed Rock Wallaby and Greater Glider found on one of her properties.
 She has a Diploma in Business and is President of the South East Burnett Landcare Group and sits on BMRG's Regional Landcare Facillitator Committee.
 She is passionate about NRM and believes in employing Best Management Practices and a holistic management approach to production that is environmentally sustainable and commercially viable.

 Mike Moller has over 40 years of professional experience in public, private and not-for-profit organisations throughout Queensland and overseas.
 This experience includes roles in agribusiness, sustainable economic development, natural resource management and environmental protection.
 He is currently the Regional Engagement Coordinator for the Wide Bay Burnett Environment Council Inc. Mike is a committed advocate for regional NRM groups and sees BMRG as a leading organisation for delivering environmental protection, natural resource management and economic development outcomes.